sjpeacock/Sea-lice-database/README.md

 #### 4. Data verification

+August 31, 2016: 2016 data checked and added to database by S. Peacock.
-Verified up to and including 2015.
+December 2015: Verified up to and including 2015.

 ### B. Accessibility